An Algorithm for the Assignment Game Beyond Additive Valuations: Hardness of Non-Quasilinear Utility Settings

-A natural variation of our model, which we call the \textsc{NQ} model, allows a single buyer to have non-quasilinear utility.
-More precisely, similar to the \textsc{QITU} model, given a bundle $T$ and a set of prices $p$, the utility of each buyer $i$ is given by
+We consider two natural variations of our model, which we call the \textsc{NQBr} model (Non-Quasilinear with Breakpoint) and \textsc{NQBu} (Non-Quasilinear with Budget).
+Each model allows a single buyer to have non-quasilinear utility.
+In the \textsc{NQBu} model, a single buyer has a hard budget constraint.

-where $r_i:\mathbb R\to\mathbb R$ is a \textit{value-for-money} function.
-For all buyers except one, $r_i$ is the identity function, exactly as in the \textsc{QITU} model.
-However, for one buyer, the value-for-money function $r_i$ is a piecewise linear continuous function with one breakpoint.
-We assume, moreover, that valuations $v_i$ are additive and the effective price functions $q_{ij}$ are the identity (i.e., utility is transferable).
-Note that assumptions on $v_i$ and $q_{ij}$ are more restrictive than in the \textsc{QITU} model.